Understanding the function of the

 ** Review: How a fuse works:

 A fuse is an intentional weak electrical link, which has a small but important resistance (R - Ohms) to the flow of electrical current (I - Amps).
-As current flows to the downstream load, this resistance causes a small voltage drop, which in turn causes power dissipation (P - Watts) to occur (also known as I2R heating).
-As the current increases, so does this heating (exponentially in fact).
-By designing and constructing fuses carefully, these can be used as simple, effective, circuit protective devices, with a predictable (normal and expected) level of current which will be allowed to pass, and a predictable amount of (fault) current which will not be allowed to pass.
+As current flows to the downstream load, this resistance causes a small voltage drop (due to Ohms Law V=IR), which in turn causes power dissipation (P - Watts) to occur (also known as I2R heating).
+As the current increases, so does this heating (exponentially, in fact).
+By designing and constructing fuses carefully, these can be used as simple, effective, circuit protective devices, with a predictable (normal and expected) level of current which will be allowed to pass, and a predictable amount of (fault) current which will, stop the fault current from being allowed to pass.
 The fuse “blows” (melts, breaking the connection and thereby power delivery to the load), when excessive current is drawn by the circuit it is in series with.

 ----------------------------------------------------------